cristieneil/clockd/README.md

 \`\`\`
 .
-├── index.html    # The main HTML structure of the application.
+├── index.html    # The main HTML structure of the application. <br>
-├── style.css     # Contains all the CSS rules for styling the app.
+├── style.css     # Contains all the CSS rules for styling the app. <br>
-├── script.js     # Implements all the interactive logic and data handling.
+├── script.js     # Implements all the interactive logic and data handling. <br>
 └── clockd-logo.png # Application favicon/logo.
 \`\`\`